saltyorg/docs/docs/saltbox/install/install.md

     5. Toggles any tasks related to using Intel GPUs.

-    6. Toggles any tasks related to using Nvidia GPU.

-    7. Toggles whether Rclone should be limited to IPv4 in case routing over IPv6 is bad to the destination of your configured remotes.
+    6. Toggles whether Rclone should be limited to IPv4 in case routing over IPv6 is bad to the destination of your configured remotes.

-    8. Configures the timezone used for the server and containers.
+    7. Configures the timezone used for the server and containers.

         Default is `auto` which will attempt to pick the timezone based on Geolocation of the server.